angelo-forte/test_abm/README.md

 b) Also on the students list, if you make double click on the three dots above the group label, you can select a new group for this student.

 2. If the session has been closed, and try to open the student list, it will be redirected to a page indicating that access is not authorized.

+3. This code was tested on Firefox and Google Chrome browsers.